-Now that we have seen models are able to infer a truthful persona from context, we next test whether the model can use this persona to generalize truthfulness from one topic to another.
-We finetune LLMs on pairs of questions and truthful answers.
-Since all questions in TruthfulQA are factually unrelated (i.e.\ there is no information that can be transferred from training to test questions), changes in truthfulness can be attributed to a latent persona that guides model behavior.
+Having established that models can infer (un)truthful persona from the context and encode it in the activation space, we now examine whether the the persona can control truthfulness of the model's generation across topics.
+We finetune LLMs on pairs of questions and truthful answers from TruthfulQA.
+Since all questions are factually unrelated (i.e.\ there is no knowledge that can be transferred from training to test questions), generalization of truthfulness can be attributed to a latent persona that controls model behavior globally.

-\begin{displayquote} \textbf{Hypothesis:} Finetuning on true answers associates the inferred (untruthful) agent with the truthful persona, which helps the model generalize to unseen topics. \textbf{Evidence:} Finetuning LLMs to generate true answers for misleading questions improves truthfulness on unseen topics. \end{displayquote}

-\paragraph{Experimental setup.} We finetune the Alpaca model on question-answer pairs from TruthfulQA using LoRA \citep{Hu2021LoRALA}.
-We split TruthfulQA into 80\% for finetuning and 20\% for evaluation.
-In \emph{Truthful finetuning} (TF), the model is trained to output each truthful answer provided in the dataset given a question.
+\paragraph{Experimental setup.} We finetune Alpaca on question-answer pairs from TruthfulQA using LoRA \citep{Hu2021LoRALA}.
+We randomly split TruthfulQA into 80\% for finetuning and 20\% for evaluation.
+In \emph{truthful finetuning} (TF), the model is trained to output truthful answers.
 To test our hypothesis in both directions, we also perform \emph{untruthful finetuning} (UF) where untruthful answers are used as the targets.
-To ensure that the model is not relying on features specific to TruthfulQA,\footnote{TruthfulQA may contain superficial patterns that can be exploited to increase truthfulness.
-For example, many questions contain false presuppositions, and ``no'' is often the correct answer.} we further test the model on the misconceptions dataset from BigBench \citep{Srivastava2022BeyondTI}.
-We transform this dataset to fit our prompt format, resulting in 83 questions (details in Appendix \ref{ap:exp_details}).
-To evaluate truthfulness of the generated answers, we again use GPT-Judge and the authors provided additional human evaluation.
+To ensure that the model is not relying on heuristics specific to TruthfulQA,\footnote{TruthfulQA may contain superficial patterns that can be exploited to increase truthfulness.
+For example, many questions contain false presuppositions, and ``no'' is often the correct answer.} we further test the model on the misconception dataset from BigBench \citep{Srivastava2022BeyondTI}.
+We transform this dataset to fit our prompt format and remove questions similar to the ones in TruthfulQA, resulting in 83 questions (see details in Appendix \ref{ap:exp_details}).
+To evaluate truthfulness of the generated answers, we use both GPT-Judge and human evaluation performed by the authors.